LitSignal/site-policy/Policies/github-privacy-statement.md

 ### What information GitHub does not collect

 We do not intentionally collect **sensitive personal information**, such as social security numbers, genetic data, health information, or religious information.
-Although GitHub does not request or intentionally collect any sensitive personal information, we realize that you might store this kind of information in your account, such as in a repository.
+Although GitHub does not request or intentionally collect any sensitive personal information, we realize that you might store this kind of information in your account, such as in a module.
 If you store any sensitive personal information on our servers, you are consenting to our storage of that information on our servers, which are in the United States.

-We do not intentionally collect information that is **stored in your repositories** or other free-form content inputs.
-Information in your repositories belongs to you, and you are responsible for it, as well as for making sure that your content complies with our [Terms of Service](/articles/github-terms-of-service/).
-GitHub employees [do not access private repositories unless required to](/articles/github-security/#employee-access) for security or maintenance, or for support reasons, with the consent of the repository owner.
+We do not intentionally collect information that is **stored in your modules** or other free-form content inputs.
+Information in your modules belongs to you, and you are responsible for it, as well as for making sure that your content complies with our [Terms of Service](/articles/github-terms-of-service/).
+GitHub employees [do not access private modules unless required to](/articles/github-security/#employee-access) for security or maintenance, or for support reasons, with the consent of the module owner.

-If your repository is public, anyone (including us) may view its contents.
-If you have included private or sensitive information in your public repository, such as email addresses, that information may be indexed by search engines or used by third parties.
-In addition, while we do not generally search for content in your repositories, we may scan our servers for certain tokens or security signatures.
+If your module is public, anyone (including us) may view its contents.
+If you have included private or sensitive information in your public module, such as email addresses, that information may be indexed by search engines or used by third parties.
+In addition, while we do not generally search for content in your modules, we may scan our servers for certain tokens or security signatures.

 If you're a **child under the age of 13**, you may not have an account on GitHub.
 GitHub does not knowingly collect information from or direct any of our content specifically to children under 13.
 If we learn or have reason to suspect that you are a user who is under the age of 13, we will unfortunately have to close your account.
 We don't want to discourage you from learning to code, but those are the rules.
 Please see our [Terms of Service](/articles/github-terms-of-service/) for information about account termination.